Lightning-Universe/lightning-flash/README.md

 ### Make predictions with Flash!

-Serve in just 2 lines.
+Serve in just 2 lines:

 ```py
 from flash.image import SemanticSegmentation